mikael-wants-to-visit-disneyland/aero-psycho-api/README.md

 ## Todo

-- Automated tests
+- Automated tests using jest, for each of the lambdas, as well as the extracted units (currently only `addOrder`).

-- If yup validation results in an error, it seems that for some reason `receiver` keeps on getting invoked to the end of time, as shown by the repeated logging of the same error.
+- If yup validation results in an error, it seems that for some reason `receiver` keeps on getting invoked forever, as shown by the repeated logging of the same error.
 Have to make it stop.
 Alternatively, try switching from yup to JSON Schema Validator.